unilaiva/unilaiva-songbook/README.md

 This works on Linux and MacOS, or Windows with WSL.
 Using Linux is recommended, as it is the most tested of the operating systems.

-Execute the compilation script **without** `--no-docker` argument.
+Simply execute the compilation script without arguments.

 This guarantees the best results, as the actual compiling is done in a Docker container that has all the correct packages installed and configured correctly.

-Note that the first run will take a long time, as the Docker image is built and all the required software downloaded (about 700 MiB) and installed into it.
+Note that the first run will take a long time, as the Docker image is built and all the required software downloaded (about 900 MiB) and installed into it.
-When built, the image requires about 1,7 GiB of disk space.
+When built, the image requires about 2,5 GiB of disk space.
 Subsequent runs will be fast as they use the already built image.

 By default the compile script uses a maximum of 5 GiB of memory when running